Spicy Cucumber Kimchi

 Why We Love This Kimchi Recipe

 Part condiment, part salad, part side dish… A delicious kimchi can do it all!
 Like you often find Horiatiki at Greek eateries and Kachumber Salad at Indian restaurants, this spicy and perky Cucumber Kimchi is a staple at Korean restaurants.
 And you are going to LOVE making it fresh at home at your convenience!
+Also known as Oi Kimchi, this cucumber version of kimchi is a popular summer kimchi in Korea!

 Here is a classic spicy cucumber salad recipe that’s fast and easy to prepare with minimal effort.
 Fresh carrots and cucumbers are briefly marinated in a bold blend of crushed red pepper flakes, ginger and garlic, vinegar, and tangy soy sauce.
 Done!
 This quick pickling (mock fermentation) process takes just over 30 minutes, but kimchi is excellent to make ahead and keeps well in the fridge for up to a week.